cortiztech/quickbooks-bigquery-etl-pipeline/README.md

-### QuickBooks - Bigquery ETL Pipeline: A Detailed Implementation
+### QuickBooks to Bigquery ETL Pipeline

-#### This repository hosts an ETL pipeline implementation designed to extract data from QuickBooks and feed into a Bigquery table for analytics use.
+This repository discusss an ETL pipeline implementation designed to extract data from QuickBooks and feed into a Bigquery table for analytics use.
+This pipeline is designed to efficiently handle data extraction, transformation and loading processes.

-#### Generally, ETL pipeline is composed of extract-load-transform process.
-The implementation of the stages of the process is described below:
+### Overview
+The ETL pipeling consists of three main stages.
-- Extract QuickBooks data using REST API
+1. **Extract**: Retrieve QuickBooks raw data using REST API with Oauth2 Authentication.
-- Store extracted data into GCP cloud storage bucket working as the data sink
+2. **Load**: Store the extracted data into GCP cloud storage bucket working as the data sink.
-- From cloud storage bucket, utilize dbt to perform transformations from staging to the target Bigquery table.
+3. **Transform**: Utilize dbt to perform transformations from staging to the target Bigquery table.